Ghostbusters: Afterlife (2021)

 Starring: Finn Wolfhard, McKenna Grace, Paul Rudd, Bill Murray, Dan Aykroyd, Ernie Hudson, Carrie Coon, Annie Potts, Logan Kim.

-A single mother finds she has inherited her father’s old farm house in a small town, where she moves to with her two children and they soon start experiencing strange things in the town, where Phoebe (McKenna Grace) starts exploring her grandfathers legacy as a Ghostbuster and all he has left behind.
+A single mother discovers that she has inherited her father’s old farmhouse in a small town, where she relocates with her two children.
+They soon begin to experience strange occurrences in the city, and Phoebe (McKenna Grace) starts exploring her grandfather’s legacy as a Ghostbuster, uncovering all that he has left behind.

-This film is directly connected to the original Ghostbusters 1 & 2, from 1984-1989, and if you are a fan of the originals then this is definitely one you have to watch!!!
-Forget the 2016 film, that is unrelated to the originals, and honestly, not that good..
-Ghostbusters: Afterlife is the third and official film in the Ghostbuster’s franchise.
+This film is directly connected to the original Ghostbusters 1 & 2.
+Forget the 2016 film, which is unrelated to the originals and, honestly, not that good.
+Ghostbusters: Afterlife is the third official film in the Ghostbusters franchise.
 It is directly related in so many ways, and I loved every single second of the film.

 Image Source: Google Images / USA Today

-After waiting over a year for this film, it is FINALLY released, and to geek out to, it is very much worth the long wait we all had to endure.
-The people involved did an amazing job at following this film on from the original two, and carrying the story on into the 21st century.
-Let’s forget about the mess 2016 brought us, and I know many people enjoyed that film – which is okay to enjoy, but for me that film should never exist, they tried to make it a stand-alone film, but it did not work.
-Ghostbusters: Afterlife definitely hit that gap we have all been waiting for, so bravo to every-one involved, and a huge round of applause to Jason Reitman for reviving this and bringing all the old cast, minus Harold Ramis (may he rest in peace), back to this film.
+After waiting over a year for this film, it is FINALLY released, and I can geek out to it.
+It is worth the long wait we all had to endure, and the people involved did a fantastic job at following this film on from the original two.
+The story carries on into the 21st century.
+Ghostbusters: Afterlife definitely filled that gap we have all been waiting for, so bravo to everyone involved, and a massive round of applause to Jason Reitman for reviving this franchise and bringing all the old cast, minus Harold Ramis (may he rest in peace), back to this film.

-I found the music used, the graphics, casting, and CGI used in this film really good, especially at the end with a certain character, which I found was very well done.
-Overall, this film has all that you would want in a continuation of a film such as Ghostbusters, from comedy, amazing surround sound, amazing cinematography, great story writing, great feel good moments and the nostalgic feels from this film (which I felt throughout).
+I found the music, graphics, casting, and CGI to be really good, especially at the end with a particular character, which I thought was very well done – it brought tears to my eyes.
+Overall, this film has all that you would want in a continuation of a movie such as Ghostbusters, from comedy, amazing surround sound, amazing cinematography, great story writing, great feel-good moments, and the nostalgic feels from this film (which I felt throughout).

 Image Source: Google Images / The Guardian